ByoungJunJo/100DaysofPython/README.md

 I learned C++ in college.
 I hated the language itself and the way class was taught.
 Some old professor who learned programming in the 70's or 80's taught my first class.

-So I turned off my brain during that class and tired to look for practical online courses.
+So I turned off my brain during that class and took some practical online courses.

 First, I got into Colt Steele's web bootcamp course on Udemy.
 So far, that is still the only online course I finished it 90%+.